 Over a lifetime, One in three women will experience physical or sexual violence in their lifetime - regardless of their circumstances.
 This is why Equality Now get to the root cause of the problem by fighting for laws that protect women from violence.

-Adolescent girls are particularly vulnerable to violence and discrimination because of their limited legal rights and ability to protect themselves.
-Equality Now makes sure that girls can get justice when their rights are violated and that girls and their communities are educated on girls’ rights.
+Young girls are particularly vulnerable to violence and discrimination because of their limited legal rights and ability to protect themselves.
+Equality Now ensures that girls can get justice when their rights are violated and that women are educated on these rights.

-Equality Now takes strategically-selected cases to court in pursuit of legal precedents (strategic litigation) that will create real change in individual girls’ lives and for millions of girls around the world.
+Equality Now takes specific cases to court in pursuit of setting legal precedents (strategic litigation) that will create real change for millions of girls around the world.

 Female Genital Mutilation is a bigger issue than people think and Equality Now exists to stop injustices such as these.
 In 2016, over 200 million women had undergone FGM according to UNICEF.
 This is why the Charity still need your generosity to win this battle.